-We chatted about it, whether motivation for the sake of a patient’s health could or should include disapproval in some form in order to be effective.
+We chatted about whether a physician should include disapproval in some form in order to motivate a patient.

-“Maybe there is a time when judgment can be motivation,” I noted.
+“Maybe there is a time when judgment can be motivation,” I offered.

 Even as I said it, I knew I didn’t believe it.
-I admitted as much then shared a story of a client, Cherie.
+I admitted as much, then shared a story of a client.

 Cherie had come to me under some professional duress.
 She’d been underperforming in her position, and her manager was getting increasingly impatient with her.
 She told me, “I need you to be hard on me.
 It’s what will motivate me.”

 I nodded and then proceeded to listen as she described her developmental needs, at least as well as she understood them.
 Over the next several sessions I learned more and more about her background.
 She had overcome a great deal of limitations in her family system and culture in order to succeed.
-Clearly she was motivated by difficulty, and she had a consistent theme of overcoming that crossed many years.
+Clearly she was motivated by difficulty, and she had a consistent theme of overcoming that had taken place over many years.

-Still something did not ring right.
-So in our fifth session, I asked her to tell me about her original motivation to overcome a challenging life situation.
+Still something didn't ring true.
+In our fifth session, I asked her to tell me about her original motivation to overcome a challenging life situation.

 An entirely different sense of her arose as she described a punitive and condemnatory father, uncles and brothers.
 In fact, I could sense bitterness beneath her words.
-As we explored more deeply, it became apparent to both of us that in fact she had paid a terrible toll for all the hardness she had encountered at their hands.
-And while it had motivated her, her drive came through anger and spite.
-While I’d never diminish her successes, I certainly would question the effects it had.
+As we explored more deeply, it became apparent to both of us that she had paid a terrible toll for all the hardness she had encountered at their hands.
+While it had motivated her, her drive came through anger and spite.
+While I’d never diminish her successes, I certainly would question the effects it had on her.